gowalla-archive/chronologic/README.md

 ### Subscriptions

-Now, you want to follow a bunch of users, and see their activity aggregated.
-You could handle this by looking up a user's followers, and adding each of them to the :timelines array.
+Next you want to follow a bunch of users, and see their activity aggregated.
+You *could* do this aggregation on demand: fetch a bunch of users' timelines, and merge them all together.
+But that's a lot of wasted effort, and could be slow if you follow thousands of people.
+You could also do the fan-out on write: look up a user's followers, and adding each of them to the :timelines array.
 But what happens when the user gets a new follower?
 Or loses one?
 To help with these scenarios, use _subscriptions_:

 	# Scott follows Josh and Keegan
     chronologic.subscribe(:sco_friends, :jw)